WebComponentsGuide/webcomponents.guide/learn/components/autonomous-vs-customized-elements.md

 `.querySelectorAll('button')` will find all button elements, including ones which are _Customized Built-in elements_.
 The way to find _non-Customized Built-ins_ is to use a selector like: `.querySelectorAll('button:not([is])')`.

 This difference in tag name also effects how you'll select for these elements in CSS.
-There are additional CSS considerations...
+It also has some additional CSS considerations...

 ### CSS & Styling

 Given _Autonomous Custom Elements_ have their own tag, they are unlikely to conflict with existing CSS.
-They can have _classes_ added to them, and so can be styled by existing CSS but it is opt-in.
+They can have _classes_ added to them, and so can be styled by existing CSS but it's opt-in.

 As _Customized Built-ins_ keep their tags (e.g. `<button is="fancy-button">`) any CSS that has rules like `button {}` will apply.
 This means if you have some existing CSS that applies to _built-ins_, it'll also apply to the _Customized